GeorgeLychock/Project-Management-Dashboard---MS2/README.md

 <a name="TESTUSABILITY"></a>
 ## Usability Testing
+Unless otherwise noted, all the following was tested and passed:
 -   Web page content should be correct without any spelling or grammatical errors
--   Tool tip text should be present on the User Menu dropdown icons.
+-   Tool tip text should be present upon hovering the User Menu dropdown icons.
 -   Enough space should be provided between field labels, columns, rows, and error messages.
 -   All the buttons should be in a standard format and size.
 -   Check for broken links and images.
 -   Confirmation message should be displayed for any kind of update and delete operation.
--   Check the site on different resolutions (640 x 480, 600x800 etc.?)
 -   Perform Peer Review
 -   Scroll bar should appear only if required.
--   If there is an error message on submit, the information filled by the user should be there.
+-   If there is an error message on submit, the information filled by the user should remain.
 -   All fields (Textbox, dropdown, radio button, etc) and buttons should be accessible by keyboard shortcuts and the user should be able to perform all operations by using keyboard.

 <a name="TESTFUNCTIONALITY"></a>
 ## Functionality Testing
+Unless otherwise noted, all the following was tested and passed:
 ### General
 -   All images and icons render correctly
 -   All buttons show pointer on hover